YADRO-KNS/obmc-yadro-webapp/README.md

-# OpenBMC webserver #
+# OpenBMC YADRO Web application #

-This is an alternative implementation of the OpenBMC web server, which does serve each public API.
+This is an alternative implementation for the OpenBMC API web server, which does serve each public API.

 ## Improvements ##
 + Separate the HTTP protocol and OpenBMC business logic via lighttpd and fastcgi-server applications.